Spiral-AI/SpiralFilm/README.md

 ```

 And that's it, folks!
 You're now ready to start making your own epic conversational masterpieces with SpiralFilm! 🎬🍿 Happy coding! 💻🚀

+But wait, there's more!
+Be sure to check out the "examples" folder for more usage scenarios and ideas.
+We've packed it full of tips, tricks, and goodies to get you up and running in no time. 📚🔍

+# Contributing 🤝

+Ff you feel like giving back, we always welcome contributions.
+But remember, at SpiralFilm, we're all about keeping it simple and transparent.
+We love that you're excited to add features, but let's keep it in line with our "thin-wrapper" philosophy.
+That way, everyone can continue to enjoy the beauty of simplicity! 💖🌐